 Risk Our response to the risk What we concluded to the Audit Committee Estimation of oil and gas reserves and its impact on the impairment testing, depreciation, depletion and amortisation and decommissioning provision Refer to the Audit Committee Report on page 82; the estimates and judgements on page 123 and the disclosures in note 8 of the Consolidated Financial Statements (page 133) This was considered to be a significant risk due to the subjective nature of reserves estimates and their pervasive impact on the financial statements through impairment, DD&A calculations and decommissioning provision estimate.
 Reserves are also considered a fundamental indicator of the future potential of the Group's performance.
 The estimation of oil and gas reserves is a significant area of judgement due to the technical uncertainty in assessing reserves quantities.
 Consistent with the previous year, management has engaged a third party specialist in connection with the estimation of reserves volumes.
 Our audit procedures have focused on management's estimation process, including whether bias exists in determination of reserves.
-We challenged management's assumptions to ensure that they are based on supportable evidence.
-We have: carried out procedures to walkthrough and understand the Group's internal process and key controls associated with the oil and gas reserves estimation process. met with management's third party specialist during the planning and execution of the audit and assessed their competence and objectivity by inquiring their qualifications, practical experience and independence.
-We have also assessed the competence of internal management's specialists, to satisfy ourselves they are appropriately qualified to carry out the volumes estimation and prepare the input data used by the third party specialist. corroborated management's internal assumptions to the latest plans and budgets for consistency; we have also challenged management's capabilities to execute on such plans by comparison to prior performance. reviewed the final oil and gas reserves estimation report prepared by management's third party specialist. volumes estimation and prepare the input data used by the third party specialist. corroborated management's internal assumptions to the latest plans and budgets for consistency; we have also challenged management's internal assumptions to prior performance. reviewed the final oil and gas reserves estimation report prepared by management's third party specialist in light of our understanding of the business and we confirmed with them that all significant changes in reserves estimates were included appropriately in the Group's consideration of Based on our procedures we consider that the reserves estimations are reasonable for use in the impairment testing, calculation of DD&A and the determination of decommissioning dates.
+We challenged management's assumptions including commercial assumptions to ensure that they are based on supportable evidence.
+We have: - carried out procedures to walkthrough and understand the Group's internal process and key controls associated with the oil and gas reserves estimation process met with management's third party specialist during the planning and execution of the audit and assessed their competence and objectivity by inquiring their qualifications, practical experience and independence.
+We have also assessed the competence of internal management's specialists, to satisfy ourselves they are appropriately qualified to carry out the volumes estimation and prepare the input data used by the third party specialist.
+We checked the accuracy of the data transfer to the third party specialist corroborated management's commercial assumptions by checking they lie within an acceptable range compared to publicly available benchmarks where appropriate.
+We compared management's internal assumptions to the latest plans and budgets for consistency; we have also challenged management's capabilities to execute on such plans by comparison to prior performance reviewed the final oil and gas reserves estimation report prepared by management's third party specialist in light of our understanding of the business and we confirmed with them that all significant changes in reserves were made in appropriate period, and in compliance with relevant industry standards validated that the updated reserves estimates were included appropriately in the Group's consideration of Based on our procedures we consider that the reserves estimations are reasonable for use in the impairment testing, calculation of DD&A and the determination of decommissioning dates.